aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Sets the name of the value area field header in the PivotTable..
+Sets the name of the value area field header in the PivotTable.

 **Parameters:**
 | Parameter | Type | Description |